 Say hello to the most refreshing and wildly popular cocktail in Europe right now… the Aperol Spritz!
-I’ll be honest it took me a while to get on board with this… but it won me over in the end.

 How to Make an Aperol Spritz:

 - Fill a large wine glass with ice.

 - Add 1/3 cup champagne or prosecco (3 ounces)

 - Add 1/8 cup Aperol ( 1 1/2 ounces) or another Amaro